salman-ibrahim/talash-e-huroof/README.md

 Two ads are integrated into this app which can be changed by modifying the ids at the bottom of strings resource file with:
 * *inGameBanner* for banner ad ID to show at bottom of in-game screen.
 * *gameOverInterstitial* for interstitial ad after level is ended (either lose, won or closed by user).
+* *gameOverInterstitial* can be replaced with video Interstitial but avoid *rewarded interstitial* until there's really a reward.

 # Features